-In winter, you will turn up the heating.
-And you will feel all warm and comfortable.
+In winter, you will turn up the heating to feel warm and comfortable.
 This warmth and comfort brings with it a few problems.

-As a result, you inhale dry air.
-This can hurt your airways, especially if you have a cold, or asthma, or something.
+Inhaling dry air hurts your airways, especially if you have a cold, or asthma, or respiratory problem.
 That is why we have the best humidifiers for colds.

-Dry air also has other disadvantages.
-One of them is that it sucks the moisture out of your skin.
+Dry air sucks the moisture out of your skin.
 This leaves your skin feeling chapped and itchy.

 That is not very comfortable!